sweet-delights/delightful-parsing/README.md

 // )
 ```

 The parsing of `str` is skipped completely.
-The field is assigned a default value.
+The field is assigned an empty string, its default value.

 Ignoring a field can be set through a parameter by using the `@IgnoreParam(String)` annotation.